sshine/hs-jq/README.md

 ## Contributing

 If you like this project, or if you're looking for an opportunity to practice writing open source Haskell, feel free to open an issue or a PR, or send me an email.
 A good starting point could be to look through issues labelled "[help wanted][9]".

+PRs received during Hacktoberfest 2019: 3

 [1]: https://github.com/stedolan/jq
 [2]: http://hackage.haskell.org/package/hedgehog